-- Maintains accurate, complete, and correct records as required by law, district policy and administrative regulation in a timely manner.
+- Maintains accurate, complete and correct records as required by law, district policy and administrative regulation.

-- Assists the administration in implementing all policies and rules governing student life and conduct, and for the classroom, using the school’s PBIS framework, develops reasonable rules of classroom behavior and procedure and maintains order in the classroom in a fair and just manner.
+- Assists the administration in implementing all policies and rules governing student life and conduct; and for the classroom, develops reasonable rules of classroom behavior and procedure, and maintains order in the classroom in a fair and just manner.

 - Makes provision for being available to students and parents for education-related purposes outside the instructional day when required or requested to do so under reasonable terms.

-- Maintains professional relationships with students and faculty, follows ethics of the teaching profession and promotes the welfare of students at all times.
+- Maintains professional relationship with students and faculty, follows ethics of the teaching profession and promotes the welfare of students at all times.

-LICENSES/CREDENTIAL: Valid Illinois Teaching Licensure with the appropriate endorsements to teach Pre-K to Second Grade.
+LICENSES/CREDENTIALS: Valid Illinois Teaching License with the appropriate endorsements.
+(Bilingual/ESL endorsements required)

 EVALUATION: Performance of this job will be evaluated in accordance with provisions of the Board’s policy on evaluation of professional personnel.